rihardgDev/Iskra-Delta-Partner-ROM/README.md

 # unknown ROMs
 This folder contains presumably the character ROMS, but this is still unconfirmed if you know more about it please let me know.

+OS ROMs have also been dissasembled and the code has been commented (in slovene).

 # Special thanks
 I would like to specially thank Miha Grčar and  Tomaž Štih for the information and help.